casper-ecosystem/cep-78-enhanced-nft/docs/tutorials/getting-started/interacting-with-NFTs.md

 <details>
 <summary><b>Example Transfer using StoredContractByHash</b></summary>

-Based on the identifier mode for the given contract instance, either the `token_id` runtime argument must be passed in or in the case of the hash identifier mode, the `token_hash` runtime argument.
+Based on the identifier mode for the given contract instance, either the `token_id` runtime argument must be passed in or, in the case of the hash identifier mode, the `token_hash` runtime argument.

 ```bash